mikgur/Ethereum-censorability-monitor/README.md

 For each validator we calculate:

-- The Non-OFAC Compliance Ratio is the percentage of transactions that are not compliant with OFAC regulations and are included in blocks proposed by a validator.
+- The Non-OFAC Compliance Ratio is the percentage of transactions across the Ethereum blockchain that are not compliant with OFAC regulations and are included in blocks proposed by a validator.
-- The OFAC Compliance Ratio is the percentage of transactions that are compliant with OFAC regulations and are included in blocks proposed by a validator.
+- The OFAC Compliance Ratio is the percentage of transactions across the Ethereum blockchain that are compliant with OFAC regulations and are included in blocks proposed by a validator.

 These metrics help us understand how likely a validator is to include transactions that violate OFAC regulations compared to those that comply with them.